I’m Nathan Moody. I use sound to create mental cinema for the listener.

 “Through his vast back catalogue, one thing that’s clear is that music like Nathan’s simply wouldn’t exist had he not made them.
 It’s almost impossible to pigeonhole Nathan’s work in genre terms…however, it all seems seasoned with an almost industrial elegance.”

 -James A. McDermid

-I am also a sound designer and audio editor for linear and interactive media, as well as a mastering engineer.
-I’ve got a diverse creative background as an award-winning, festival-screened motion graphics artist and experimental filmmaker, interactive creative director, user experience designer and illustrator.
+I am also a mastering engineer, a sound designer, and an audio editor for linear and interactive media.
+My sound libraries are distributed through A Sound Effect.
+I have an improbably diverse creative background as an award-winning, festival-screened motion graphics artist and experimental filmmaker, interactive creative director, user experience designer, and illustrator.

-I write about creativity, audio, music, and more on the Noise Jockey blog.
-I can be followed on Twitter, heard on Bandcamp and Soundcloud, watched on Instagram, Vimeo and YouTube, or contacted via this website.
+I write about creativity, audio, music, and more on the Noise Jockey blog and for Open Source Magazine.
+I can be followed on Twitter, heard on Bandcamp and Soundcloud, watched on Instagram, Vimeo and YouTube, or contacted via this this website.

 I am thrilled to have artist support from JH Audio, Glitchmachines, MyVolts, Sensorpoint/Jambé, and Tendrils Cables, and I regularly beta test software and hardware for other developers and manufacturers.